an-intrepid-coder/sector34/README.md

 **License**: I have chosen the MIT license for this project.
 I encourage anyone interested to make pull requests or fork it for their own purposes.
 The world could use more 4x games.

-**Font**: The font is provided by Bernd Montag under the Open Font License (see the sansation/ directory).
+**Font**: The font is provided by Bernd Montag under the Open Font License (see the `sansation/` directory).

 ### Advanced Gameplay Tips

+At this stage of development, the AI is capable of giving the player a hard time at the beginning of the game and in certain middle- and late-game circumstances that can arise, but if the player can quickly establish a large zone of control and reenforcement income then it is very easy for the savvy player to steamroll the AI.
+In future versions there will be many additional improvements to the AI and more threats to consider (such as non-FTL systems promoting to Empires, threats from off-map, and so forth).
+But for now, most players will find it to be pretty easy past the initial stages except during exceptional circumstances.
+If you should find yourself in a pickle, however, then consider the following advice:

 * Bank Reenforcements: You can bank your reenforcements.
 This is really important.
 If you spend them every turn just to spend them then they aren't there to be spent at the decisive moment.
 On the other hand, if you never spend them then they aren't on the map for the AI to think about (see "Predict the AI", below).
 Always make sure you have a reason for spending reenforcements.
 Are you trying to deter an AI world within range from attacking?
 Or are you preparing for an attack?
 If you bank reenforcements then you can wait until the enemy fleet is literally 1 turn away before spending them.
 This can make the difference between success and defeat.
 But don't bank all of them, because you need to use your fleets actively from the start or the AI will get a potentially unsurmountable lead.